 As a new business, you’ll be told many different reasons as to why you need a website.

 Exposure, traffic, search ranking, discoverability…

-But the real reason you have a site is very simple – in fact, it’s the same reason you started your business to begin with.
+But the real reason you have a site is straightforward – in fact, it’s the same reason you started your business, to begin with.

 One word: Sales.

 Every facet of your site needs to service the goal of directing your customers towards your desired action, generating leads and closing sales.